 Storing and Reheating

-This instant pot goat curry keeps well for about 5 days in the fridge.
+This Instant Pot goat curry keeps well in the fridge for about five days.
 You can also make a big batch and freeze it in a freezer-safe plastic bag for up to 3 months.

 To defrost, leave it overnight in the fridge till it thaws.
 Then, warm on the stove with very little water on medium heat.